RequestNetwork/docs.request.network/docs/guides/use-your-own-signature-mechanism.md

 ### Example 1

-For example, your own package to sign need an ethereum address and return the signature as a hexadecimal string:
+For example, your own package to sign needs an ethereum address and return the signature as a hexadecimal string:

 ```typescript
 class mySignaturePackage {